-- 1,793,745 shares of our common stock reserved for issuance upon the exercise of options outstanding as of March 31, 2015 with a weighted average exercise price of \$4.56 per share; - 5,475,806 shares of common stock reserved for issuance upon the exercise of warrants outstanding as of March 31, 2015 with a weighted average exercise price of \$7.20 per share; - 182,796 shares of common stock available for future grant as of March 31, 2015 under our 2009 and 2011 Plans. - 1,953,125 shares of common stock issuable upon the exercise of the warrants to be issued in connection with this offering; - 1,781,024 shares of our common stock issuable upon the exercise of warrants that will be issued upon the mandatory conversion of the Class A Preferred Stock and Class B Preferred Stock that will occur upon the closing of the offering; - Warrants to purchase up to 78,125 shares of our common stock issuable to the underwriter in connection with the completion of this offering; - 585,938 shares of common stock (including the shares of common stock underlying the warrants) that comprise the shares of common stock and/or warrants that may be purchased by the underwriters' representative upon the exercise of its 45-day option to cover over-allotments, if any; and - 158,049 shares of common stock and 158,049 shares of common stock issuable upon the exercise of warrants that may be issued upon the voluntary conversion of certain promissory notes as a result of this offering.
+- 1,793,745 shares of our common stock reserved for issuance upon the exercise of options outstanding as of March 31, 2015 with a weighted average exercise price of \$4.56 per share; - 5,475,806 shares of common stock reserved for issuance upon the exercise of warrants outstanding as of March 31, 2015 with a weighted average exercise price of \$7.20 per share; - 182,796 shares of common stock available for future grant as of March 31, 2015 under our 2009 and 2011 Plans. - 1,953,125 shares of common stock issuable upon the exercise of the warrants to be issued in connection with this offering; - 2,007,622 shares of our common stock issuable upon the exercise of warrants that will be issued upon the mandatory exchange of the Class A Preferred Stock and Class B Preferred Stock that will be effective on the day that is six months and one day after the closing of this offering and assuming no voluntary conversion of such shares of preferred stock prior to such time; - Warrants to purchase up to 78,125 shares of our common stock issuable to the underwriter in connection with the completion of this offering; - 585,938 shares of common stock (including the shares of common stock underlying the warrants included as part of the units) that comprise the units that may be purchased by the underwriters' representative upon the exercise of its 45-day option to cover over-allotments, if any; and - 158,754 shares of common stock and 158,754 shares of common stock issuable upon the exercise of warrants that may be issued upon the voluntary conversion of certain promissory notes as a result of this offering.